SatoMichi/SE_CW_Bike_Rental_System/README.md

 - changed how toCondition() works for the Bike Provider part so that it searches through our database instead of creating a new BikeProvider class which can potentially not exist in our system.
 (May implement this in getQuotes() instead of toCondition(), pending discussion)

 Why do we need toSring() method in Bike class?
-The only print function that we need is printOrderSummary when booking quote.
+The only print function that we need is printOrderSummary when booking quote. (just asking)

 **DID YOU READ MY NOTE?** Because I said the exact same thing in my note regarding searchBike().